 Response: The majority of the new windows in the extension are at ground floor level and these will be screened from neighbours by the existing boundary fencing.
-There is only one upper storey side window and as this is for a bathroom, it is considered non-habitable and not a privacy issue.
-The new bedroom windows at upper floor level are located to the front and rear and it is not considered that they will result in any significant loss of privacy to neighbours.
-There is no increase in the number of upper rear windows and there is approximately 20 metres between the Juliet balcony in the front elevation and the gardens of the properties on the opposite side of the street, which is considered to be a sufficient distance to mitigate any direct overlooking.
-Indeed, a degree of mutual overlooking is considered to be commonplace within residential estates and given the distances and juxtaposition of the extension and all neighbouring properties, it is considered that the proposal will be within acceptable parameters all aspects considered and will not result in a material loss of privacy that would merit refusal of the application.
+There is only one upper storey side window and, as this is for a bathroom, it is considered non-habitable and not a privacy issue.
+A condition will be used to ensure that this window is fitted with obscure glazing.
+The new bedroom windows at upper floor level are located to the front and rear and it is not considered that, they will result in any significant loss of privacy to neighbours.
+There is no increase in the number of upper rear windows and there is sufficient distance between the Juliet balcony in the front elevation and the gardens of the properties on the opposite side of the street to mitigate any direct overlooking.
+Indeed, a degree of mutual overlooking is considered to be commonplace within residential estates and, given the distances and juxtaposition of the extension and all neighbouring properties, it is considered that, the proposal will be within acceptable parameters all aspects considered and will not result in a material loss of privacy that would merit refusal of the application.